Jeff Salzenstein: Early career

-In 1990 Salzenstein reached the quarter finals at the Under-16 Championships, and in 1992 he was ranked second in Under-18 boys in the United States.
+In 1990 Salzenstein reached the quarter-finals at the Under-16 Championships, and in 1992 he was ranked second in Under-18 boys in the United States.

 He attended Cherry Creek High School (class of 1992) in Greenwood Village, Colorado.
 As a freshman, Salzenstein played for the No. 1 singles Colorado state title, and as a sophomore he won the title.
 As a junior, he was 5' 7" tall and weighed 120 pounds, was the team's # 1 singles player, and was runner-up in the state singles championship.
 He won the singles state title as a senior, and was captain of the school tennis team.
 In his high school career, his record was 74-6.

-College
+College career

+Salzenstein attended Stanford University on a tennis scholarship, earning a degree in economics.
+He played for Dick Gould, regarded as one of the greatest college tennis coaches of all time.

-Salzenstein attended Stanford University on a half-scholarship, earned an economics degree, played #1 singles his sophomore, junior, and senior years for the Stanford Cardinal, and was named an All-American in tennis two years in a row.
+He played #1 singles his sophomore, junior, and senior years for the Stanford Cardinal, and was named an All-American in tennis two years in a row.
 He reached the semifinals at the NCAA singles championships in 1995.
 He won back-to-back team national titles with the team when he was its captain in 1995 and 1996.
 He was PAC-10 All-Academic in 1994 (second team), and 1995 and 1996 (first team).
 He was named the Senior Athlete of the Year at Stanford in 1996.

+As a freshman, he played No. 5 singles and posted a 22–4 record but struggled with his serve, which he later transformed into a strength through technical and mental work.

+By his sophomore year he had moved up to No. 2 singles and helped lead Stanford to the NCAA team finals, where he lost the deciding match.
+The following season Stanford went undefeated, one of only three perfect seasons in Gould’s career.

+A two-time All-American, Salzenstein played No. 1 singles during his junior and senior years and captained Stanford to back-to-back NCAA Team Championships in 1995 and 1996.
+He reached the semifinals of the 1995 NCAA Singles Championships, was twice named to the PAC-10 All-Academic First Team, and was honored as Stanford’s Senior Athlete of the Year (1996).